Keibert Ruiz Player Props: Nationals vs. Phillies

 - The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have a 4.03 team ERA that ranks 11th among all league pitching staffs.
+- The Phillies have the 12th-ranked team ERA across all MLB pitching staffs (4.03).

+- Phillies pitchers combine to surrender 125 home runs (1.1 per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.